Using Contentful's CMS with static site generators

 It just so happens that static site generators are mostly loved by developers, but not by the average Joe.
 They do not offer What-You-See-Is-What-You-Get (WYSIWYG) so previewing content on demo sites may take an update cycle, they are often based on markdown text files, and they require some knowledge of modern-day repositories.

 Moreover, when teams are collaborating, it can get complicated quickly.
 Has this article already been proof-read or reviewed?
 Is this input valid?
 Are user permissions available, e.g. for administering, adding and removing team members?
 Can this article be published at a future date?
 How can a large repository of content be categorized, organized, and searched?
 All these requirements have previously been more or less solved within the admin area of your CMS.
 But of course, with all the baggage that made you leave the appserver-app-database-in-one-big-blob stack in the first place.

 An alternative is decoupling the content management aspect from the system.
 And then replacing the maintenance prone server with a cloud based web service offering.
-Effectively, instead of your CMS of old, you move to a Content Management as a Service (CMaaS) world, with a content API to deliver all your content.
+Effectively, instead of your old CMS, you move to a content infrastructure world, with a content APIs to deliver all your content.
 That way, you get the all the benefits of content management features while still being able to embrace the static site generator mantra.

-It so happens that Contentful is offering just that kind of content API.
-A service that
+It so happens that our content infrastructure is offering just that kind of content APIs.
+We have a service that: